rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

   chapter.

-After processing the dipole modes, GYRE repeats the search steps for the quadropole modes.
+After processing the dipole modes, GYRE repeats the search steps for the quadrupole modes.
 Once the overall run is complete, a number of output files are written:

 * A summary file with the name :file:`summary.h5`